 Jennifer Burke joined CTV News Channel in October 2009.
-An award-winning Canadian broadcaster, Burke has over 20 years experience in both radio, print, television and weblog mediums.
+An award-winning Canadian broadcaster, Burke has over 20 years of experience in radio, print, television, and weblog mediums.

-Burke has always been actively involved in the community, donating her time and efforts to numerous causes, including BC Children’s Hospital, Canuck Place, the CKNW Orphans Fund, the Children's Miracle Network Telethon, The Variety Club, and the annual Women's Media Golf classic, which has raised over $2.5 million for children's charities.
-She was also an honorary co-chair of the “Orcas in the City” project for the Lions Society of BC.
+Burke has always been actively involved in the community, donating her time and efforts to numerous causes including B.C.
+Children’s Hospital, Canuck Place, CKNW Orphans Fund, Children's Miracle Network Telethon, The Variety Club, and the annual Women's Media Golf Classic, which has raised over $2.5 million for children's charities.
+She was also an honorary co-chair of the “Orcas in the City” project for the Lions Society of B.C.